Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Time trackers are primarily used to track billable hours to make sure workers’ wages are accurately calculated.
 But time tracking does more than that.

-When it comes to scheduling, time tracking data allows you to determine each team member’s capacity and ideal work schedule.
+When it comes to scheduling, time tracking data allows you to determine each team member’s capacity and ideal schedule.

-If you allowed team members to choose their work hours for example, the time tracker will show that Employee X regularly works from 5 PM to PM.
+If you allowed team members to choose their hours for example, the time tracker will show that Employee X regularly works from 5 PM to PM.
 That way, you can assign tasks that are ideal for those time slots.

 Traqq, for example, helps you monitor your workers’ screen time without invading their privacy.
 It also has powerful reporting features and gives your supervisors control over adjusting time tracking data in collaboration with workers.